 On completion of this subject students should:

-On completion of the subject the student should have:
+On completion of this subject students should have:

 - Capacity for self-directed learning, specifically the ability to plan work and use time effectively;